fvena/didor-componentsOld/docs/styleGuide/Markdown/alerts.md

 :::
 ```

-::: demo

 <!-- prettier-ignore -->
 ::: tip
 Dimer only needs markdown files to generate a documentation website.
-Say goodbye to complex build tools 👋
+Say goodbye to complex build tools
 :::

 <!-- prettier-ignore -->